 # 2 SINGAPORE SAVINGS BONDS (SSBs)

 The Singapore government’s Singapore Savings Bonds (SSBs) offers a risk-free investment option to grow your retirement nest egg.

 You can withdraw your money if you need it as it is more liquid.

-The bonds used to pay out a coupon rate of close to 2.6% per annum – if you hold them over the entire 10-year holding period.
+The bonds are used to pay out a coupon rate of close to 2.6% per annum – if you hold them over the entire 10-year holding period.

 In today’s low-interest-rate environment, coupon rates have declined to just 0.8% per annum on the July 2020 Singapore Savings Bonds (for ten years).

-If you only want to hold it say, for a year or two, the interest rates fall dramatically to a paltry 0.3% per annum.
+If you only want to hold it, the interest rates fall dramatically to a paltry 0.3% per annum for a year or two.

 # 3 SAVINGS PLANS